-From the Navigation chart or Fishing chart, select Menu > Chart Menu > Chart Setup.
+From the Navigation chart or Fishing chart, select Menu > Chart Setup.

-Satellite Photos: Shows high-resolution satellite images on the land or on both land and sea portions of the Navigation chart, when certain premium maps are used (Showing Satellite Imagery on the Navigation Chart).
+Satellite Photos: Shows high-resolution satellite images on the land or on both land and sea portions of the Navigation chart, when certain premium maps are used Showing Satellite Imagery on the Navigation Chart, page 6.

-Water Overlay: Enables relief shading, which shows the gradient of the bottom with shading, or sonar imagery, which helps identify the density of the of the bottom.
+Water Overlay: Enables relief shading, which shows the gradient of the bottom with shading, or sonar imagery, which helps identify the density of the bottom.
 This feature is available only with some premium maps.

-Tides & Currents: Shows current station indicators and tide station indicators on the chart (Showing and Configuring Tides and Currents) and enables the tides and current slider, which sets the time for which tides and currents are reported on the map.
+Tides & Currents: Shows current station indicators and tide station indicators on the chart Showing Tides and Current Indicators, page 6 and enables the tides and current slider, which sets the time for which tides and currents are reported on the map.